LoyaltyNZ/hoodoo/guides_0300_active_record.md

 ###### API examples

-Onceyou have a migrated, manually dated model running within a service implementation, the `curl` examples given for automatic dating should work in the same way.
+Once you have a migrated, manually dated model running within a service implementation, the `curl` examples given for automatic dating should work in the same way.
 To an API caller, the semantics for dated information storage and retrieval are identical.